monoidk/FRAM_MB85RS/README.md

 ## Revision History ##

-v0.8 - probably a working revision
+ - v0.8 - probably a working revision (Note: storage incompatible with v0.7 from Christophe)
-v0.7 - Working version with bugs
+ - v0.7 - Working version with bugs

 Please note, if you activate DEBUG_TRACE & CHIP_TRACE in .h the performances are slower than it should be.
 Serial trace takes times!
 Avoid the use of DEBUG_TRACE & CHIP_TRACE for a normal usage.

 ## Devices ##